mgk/rq-retry/README.md

 ```

 *Note for conda users*

-If you're using [conda](http://conda.pydata.org/docs/) the tests will likely fail for the version of python in your current conda env.
-To solve this set `PYTHON_PATH` and `PATH` to point at a Python not managed by conda.
+If you're using [conda](http://conda.pydata.org/docs/) the some tox envs may not be able to run tests.
+To solve this update your `PATH` so that no `python`, `python3`, etc. points at a Python managed by conda.
 For example on OS X:

 ```console
 export PYTHON_ROOT="/Library/Frameworks/Python.framework/Versions/3.4"